← Home · Slopes & Walls

 Common questions

-What is the difference between active and passive anchors?
+What is the difference between a Phase I and Phase II geotechnical investigation in Kelowna?

 Location and service area

-We serve projects across Kelowna and its metropolitan area.
+We serve projects across Kelowna and surrounding areas.
 More info.

 View larger map